LLNL/maestrowf/docs/Maestro/how_to_guides/running_with_flux.md

 !!! warning "Environment Variables, SSH Behavior"

     The `FLUX_URI` environment variable is only set in the shell started by Flux for a job.
 Like SLURM, if you separately SSH into a batch allocation, `FLUX_URI` (and similar variables like SLURM's `SLURM_JOB_ID`) will not be present.
-While `flux proxy <uri/jobid>` can display this info, commands executed outside of Flux's control (anyting not wrapped by `flux run`,  `flux submit`, etc) will run on the local node, not within the allocation.
+While `flux proxy <uri/jobid>` can display this info, commands executed outside of Flux's control (anything not wrapped by `flux run`,  `flux submit`, etc) will run on the local node, not within the allocation.
 Therefore, rely on these environment variables only within the launched job shell or access them via `flux proxy` or other scheduler commands for querying job information.

 #### Launch Maestro external to the batch job/Flux broker